|Birthdate:||May 2, 1985|

 Eight visits to Victory Lane highlighted the 2018 Monster Energy NASCAR Cup Series season for Busch.
 He finished fourth in the season’s final standings after putting together a stellar campaign that included eight wins, 22 top fives, 28 top 10s and four poles.
 Busch won three straight races (Bristol, Richmond, Texas) and scored a Cup win at Charlotte in May to give him victories on every active track in the series before the debut of the Roval in the fall.

-His 92 career NASCAR Xfinity Series wins (total after the 2018 season) is a series record and his 51 Truck Series wins (after the 2018 season) is tied with Ron Hornaday Jr. for the most all-time.
+His 96 career NASCAR Xfinity Series wins (total after the 2019 season) and his 56 Gander Truck Series wins (total after the 2019 season) are series records.